major/ansible-role-cis/README.md

 This role can be used to audit or remediate a host against the Center for Internet Security (CIS) security benchmarks.

+*Warning for i386: Please note that this playbook makes an assumption of x86_64 architecture on the target hosts.
+While it may work for i386 architecture please be aware that gaps may exist that should be addressed in order to ensure full CIS compliance.*

 *Disclaimer: This project has no affiliation with CIS.
 The role and its contents have not been reviewed or endorsed by CIS.*

 Requirements